glowka/drf-yasg-json-api/README.md

 - #### `included` field and `include` query param

-    Schema based on serializers defined in view's `included_serializer` attribute where each serializer is treated in the same way as view's main serializer (`data` field).
+    Schema based on serializers defined in `included_serializer` attribute of view's main serializer where each one is treated in the same way as view's main serializer (`data` field).

 - #### `filter` query param